FinnNahon/finnnahon.github.io/content/info/resources/_index.md

 ## music

-- [AcclaimedMusic](https://www.acclaimedmusic.net/): a website that aggregates and compiles lists of the most critically acclaimed music albums and songs from various sources, such as critics' polls, magazine rankings, and music publications.
+- [AcclaimedMusic](https://www.acclaimedmusic.net/): a website that aggregates and compiles lists of critically acclaimed albums and songs from various sources, such as critics' polls, magazine rankings, and music publications.

 ## politics